I can’t understand why people are frightened of new ideas. I’m frightened of the old ones.

 I hope that as you go off to your “non-art” careers, that art, or creative, or different thinking can be a part of what you do.
 For me, art is a lot about looking at things from different perspectives.
 We might not think of Accounting as an especially artistic career, but if, as an accountant, you can turn a massive financial spreadsheet upside down, if you can look at your team’s data in ways no one ever has before, that creative look at accounting might lead to cost savings, or more efficient production, or better understanding customer needs.
 Your work probably won’t end up in the Museum of Modern Art in New York, but your creativity just might change your business.
 Or save it.

 For your final paper, I’d like you to think through all the different art experiences you’ve had this semester.
 All the things you’ve made.
 All the SOA Artists you’ve met.
-All the OC Artists you’ve researched.
-Can you put it together to say something about what you’ve learned this semester?
+Can you put all of that together to say something about what you’ve learned this semester?
 What is your experience of art?
 How has your understanding of art evolved this semester?
 Now think about art.
 Creativity.
 Design thinking.
 And you.
 Your major.
 Your life.
 Your career.
 Can you think of ways that creativity, aesthetics, expression, observation, can apply to your work building bridges, or marketing products, or studying the natural world, or managing hotels, or caring for patients?
 Plan on a paper of at least 2 pages.
 Start your paper with an outline organizing the structure of the ideas you want to present.
 Then go ahead an explore your story.
 Art & (my) Life.